Adverbial: The form of adverbials

 An adverbial is a construction which modifies or describes verbs.
 When an adverbial modifies a verb, it changes the meaning of that verb.
-Word groups, which are also considered to be adverbials, can also modify verbs: for example, a prepositional phrase, a noun phrase, a finite clause or a non-finite clause.
-Prepositional phrase in a sentence may be adverbial; that is, it modifies a verb.
+This may be performed by an adverb or a word group, either considered an adverbial: for example, a prepositional phrase, a noun phrase, a finite clause or a non-finite clause.

 Types of adverbials that form sentence elements

 Adverbials are typically divided into four classes:

 Adverbial complements (i.e. obligatory adverbial) are adverbials that render a sentence ungrammatical and meaningless if removed.